mekorhabracha/mekorhabracha.github.io/learn/2016-SIR-series.md

 - Erev Shabbat, February 19: **“Toward a Passionate Modern Orthodoxy”**

-  Program starts at 5:30 pm, followed by class with delicious Shabbat dinner and oneg at 7:00 pm
+  Carlebach Kabbalat Shabbat Services start at 5:30 pm, followed by class with delicious Shabbat dinner and oneg at 7:00 pm.

 - Shabbat morning, February 20: **“Morality and the Mitzvot: When Ethics and Torah Collide”**

-  Shabbat Shacharit services start at 9:15 am, D’var Torah at 10:45 am, followed by a hot Kiddush, Mincha, and class with delicious Shabbat lunch at 1 pm
+  Shabbat Shacharit services start at 9:15 am, D’var Torah at 10:45 am, followed by a hot Kiddush, Mincha, and class with delicious Shabbat lunch at 1 pm.

 ##Dr. Michelle Levine <small>April 8--9</small>